Comet C/2024 S1 Rapidly Gaining Brightness and "Growing" a Tail Before Encountering the Sun

 Comet C/2024 S1 (ATLAS) will approach the Sun at its closest distance on October 28.
 After that, it will become visible in the sky in Russia and other countries of the Northern Hemisphere.

-It is now rapidly increasing in brightness and "growing" a tail.
-We are watching.
+It is now rapidly gaining brightness and "growing" a tail.
+We are watching it.

 Leonid Elenin, astronomer, researcher at the Keldysh Institute of Applied Mathematics of the Russian Academy of Sciences

 On the night of Sunday, the comet was spotted using the LASCO C3 space coronagraph.
-It was visible then that it was rapidly losing brightness, which could indicate the destruction of its nucleus due to its proximity to the Sun.
+At that time, it was visible that it was rapidly losing brightness, which could indicate the destruction of its nucleus due to its proximity to the Sun.

 The uniqueness of this comet lies in the fact that at the moment of perihelion passage on October 28, it may become so bright that it can be seen even in daylight.
 Its brightness at this moment may reach minus fifth magnitude.